lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/newsletter/readme.txt

 == Description ==

 Newsletter is a **real newsletter system** for your WordPress blog: perfect for list building, you can easily create, send and track e-mails, headache-free.
 It just works out of box!

 = Main Features =

+* NEW **responsive email Drag & Drop composer**
 * **Unlimited Subscribers** with statistics
 * **Unlimited Emails** with tracking
 * Customizable **subscription widget**, **page** or **custom form**